 By bringing together our expertise in tax, corporate, regulatory, employment, finance and restructuring we deliver on all stages of the lifecycle of an investment – from fund establishment, through due diligence, investment, management to eventual wind down.
 Not only is this approach valuable for new market entrants in their initial risk assessment, but across the industry where funds are often required to set out an exit strategy at the outset.

 We have particular expertise in non-performing loans.
-Our international team has advised on some of the most high profile loan portfolio sales and purchases in the maritime sector.
-This experience of complex portfolio transfers of syndicated and bilateral loans, as well as hedging products, alongside our expertise in maritime finance and security means we are uniquely suited to advise on such transactions.
+Our international team has advised on some of the most high profile loan portfolio sales and purchases.
+This experience of complex portfolio transfers of syndicated and bilateral loans, as well as hedging products, alongside our in-depth energy, real estate and transport sector expertise means we are uniquely suited to advise on such transactions.

 find out more: